vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/keith/4_THE_PILING_OF_THE_FIRE_ALTAR/4_The_Fifth_Layer_of_Bricks_continued.md

 ## 12
 ### a
 ### b
-May the Rathantara with the Samans protect us,
-The Gayatri with every form of metres,
-The Trivrt Stoma with the order of the days,
-The ocean, the wind, make full this strength.
 ### c
 (May) the dread among the quarters, the overpowering, giver of strength,
 Pure, full of might on a bright day (protect us);